openedx/docs.openedx.org/source/community/release_notes/ficus.rst

   Open edX Course*  for more information.

 * Course teams can create custom pages that only course team members with the Staff or Admin role can see.
-See :ref:`opencoursestaff:Add Page` for more information.

 * When course teams override grades from peer assessments in open response assessment (ORA) problems, the assignment is now correctly marked as complete.
-For more information, see :ref:`opencoursestaff:Override a learner assessment grade`.

 * Improvements to the word cloud tool include a new **Instructions** field and accessibility updates.